What to Know About German Accents

 Change the Pronunciation of “Th”

 English pronunciation of “th” is made by touching your tongue to the back of your upper teeth, but this sound doesn’t exist in the German language.
-Instead, German accent pronunciation changes to “z” or “s.”
-Technically, you can choose whether you want the “th” to sound like a “z” or an “s.”
-There’s no hard-written rule explaining when to use either, so try both and see what feels more natural.
+Instead, German accent pronunciation changes to a normal "t" sound.

 Enunciate “R” and “H” Using Your Throat